Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3200 Gold
 - Wondrous Item

-**Spell Reflection**: As a reaction whenever you see a spell that forces a creature to make a saving throw, you can spend up to 10 mana to lower the dc by one for every other mana spent.
+**Spell Reflection**: As a reaction whenever you see a creature fail a saving throw against a spell, you can spend two mana to add 1d6 to their saving throw.

 **Mana Restoration**: Whenever you take a short rest, you can choose expend two hit dice to regain mana equal to three times your proficiency bonus.